Amankumar-02/StreamReels/README.md

-# ⚡ StreamReels - Next-Gen Short Video Platform
+# ⚡ StreamReels - Next-Gen Reels Streaming Platform

 StreamReels is a cutting-edge reels streaming platform built with modern technologies, delivering a real-time content discovery and seamless user engagement.